kongjun18/nvim/README.md

 **NOTE:**

-- Windows user can install dependencies via [chocolatey](https://chocolatey.org/install).
+- Windows user can install dependencies using [msys2](https://www.msys2.org/) and [chocolatey](https://chocolatey.org/install).
-- scripts in [scripts](./scripts) may help you install dependencies on GNU/Linux system.
+- Scripts in [scripts](./scripts) may help you install dependencies on GNU/Linux system.
 Installation scripts perhaps pollute your environment, please be **careful**!

 # Installation